Gucci revamps itself during Milan Fashion Week - ExBulletin

 The Dsquared2 collection was born from the neglected bedroom of an infantilized teenager, the backdrop for the show.

-Coaxed out of bed by a motherly voice, he languidly mixes and matches his own jock-wear with his girlfriend’s lace camisole, and isn’t too proud to wear the now necessarily unattached onesie he’s outgrown. in his childhood.
-Pink and adorned with “It’s A Boy”, the onesie deliberately reverses all gender stereotypes.
+Coaxed out of bed by a motherly voice, he languidly mixes and matches his own jock-wear with his girlfriend’s lace camisole, and isn’t too proud to wear the now necessarily unattached onesie he’s outgrown in his early childhood.
+Pink and emblazoned with Its A Boy, the onesie deliberately reverses all gender stereotypes.

 They won’t grow either.
 They wear fringed cowboy shirts or feminine undershirts with cute baby bows on the neckline.
 The pants are lined, the jeans on the khaki.
 Leather leggings are worn over white briefs.